A Complete Guide To Solo Travel in Australia

 Travelling by train in Australia isn’t common.
 Although the train network is perfect within cities and suburban areas, there are also long-distance rail journeys that are more of a holiday than just a transportation mode.
 It is expensive to travel on these trains though.
 I would consider them if you want to celebrate a special birthday, like 50 or 60 years old, or if you want to treat yourself to something unique.

 The two more popular rail journeys are The Ghan and the Indian Pacific.
 I loved these train rides, and I highly recommend both of them.
 But beware; these trains ride only once a week or maximum twice a week, which means you have to tweak your itinerary to fit it into your schedule.

 Driving Alone Around Australia

 Driving in Australia is not for everyone.
 I was scared to drive alone.
 But that belongs to the past, and I can tell you that driving alone is part of a great solo experience.
 It doesn’t have to be extreme conditions, or in very remote regions; you can also drive from the main cities and take short trips.
 If you plan longer than seven days in remote regions, you can consider hiring a campervan with two berths which are perfect for solo self-drives.
-Camping sites in Australia are excellent value, and in some remote areas, there are free campsites too, if you feel more adventurous.
+Camping sites in Australia are of excellent value, and in some remote areas, there are free campsites too, if you feel more adventurous.